-- If you enroll for 2017 coverage in January, you’ll have a gap in coverage.
+- If you enrolled for 2017 coverage in January, you had a gap in coverage.
 That said, everyone is allowed a short coverage gap of fewer than three months each year (meaning as long as you enroll by January 31st, you are safe).

-- If you miss open enrollment, your only options are Short Term Health Insurance, employer-based coverage, Medicaid, and CHIP.
-This means those who miss open enrollment may find themselves with no other options and may end up owing the fee.
+- If you missed open enrollment, your only options are Short Term Health Insurance, employer-based coverage, Medicaid, and CHIP.
+Those who miss open enrollment may find themselves with no other options and may end up owing the fee.

 - Medicare has a unique open enrollment period as well.
 If you qualify for Medicare, you don’t have to worry about ObamaCare for yourself (although you are still responsible for ensuring your tax family gets covered if you are the head-of-household).
 Learn more about ObamaCare and Medicare.

 - Moving forward, all of this is subject to change per the terms of a repeal and replacement plan.